 As one of the highlights of New York Bridal Fashion Week, the Morilee show always inspires and designer Madeline Gardner continuously strives to innovate the wedding dress with her feminine and modern designs.
-For the 2020 collections, the designer showcased a dazzling lineup of signature ballgowns (a personal favourite of hers as you will read below), soft sheath dresses and gowns crafted of classic bridal fabrics: lace, tulle and peau de soie.
+For the her latest collections the designer showcased a dazzling lineup of signature ballgowns (a personal favourite of hers as you will read below), soft sheath dresses and gowns crafted of classic bridal fabrics: lace, tulle and peau de soie.
 We chatted with Gardner about her creative process, where she sees the design style of gowns heading in the future and demystifies the science behind bridal gown sizing and why it’s so different than regular clothing.

 What is the style philosophy behind your latest Morilee collections?